hkjohnston/hkjohnston/README.md

 - 🤝 I’m looking for help with **Exploring and breaking into sports data analytics, including best tools, datasets, and real-world applications**

-- 💬 Ask me about **Front-end development, building websites, React, Vue, GSAP, and collaborating on dev projects**
+- 💬 Ask me about **Front-end development, building websites, and collaborating on dev projects**

 <h3 align="left">Connect with me:</h3>
 <p align="left">